CoherentStructures/CoherentStructures.jl/docs/src/fem.md

  - triangular and quadrilateral P2-Lagrange elements in 2D (all methods except adaptive TO)
  - tetrahedral P1-Lagrange elements in 3D (only CG method tested, non-adaptive TO might work also)

-## The `gridContext` Type
+## The `GridContext` Type

 The FEM-based methods of `CoherentStructures.jl` rely heavily on the [JuAFEM.jl](https://github.com/KristofferC/JuAFEM.jl) package.
 This package is very low-level and does not provide point-location/plotting functionality.
-To be able to more conveniently work with the specific types of grids that we need, all necessary variables for a single grid are combined in a `gridContext` structure - including the grid points, the quadrature formula used and the type of element used (e.g. Triangular P1, Quadrilateral P2, etc..).
+To be able to more conveniently work with the specific types of grids that we need, all necessary variables for a single grid are combined in a `GridContext` structure - including the grid points, the quadrature formula used and the type of element used (e.g. Triangular P1, Quadrilateral P2, etc..).
 This makes it easier to assemble mass/stiffness matrices, and provides an interface for point-location and plotting.

-In this documentation, the variable name `ctx` is exclusively used for `gridContext` objects.
+In this documentation, the variable name `ctx` is exclusively used for `GridContext` objects.

 See also [Constructing Grids](@ref) in the [FEM-API](@ref) section.